Direct & Inverse Variation | Guided Videos, Practice & Study Materials

 - Multiple Choice

 The distance a car travels varies directly as the time .
-If the car travels in hours, find how far it will travel in hours.7views
+If the car travels in hours, find how far it will travel in hours.9views

 - Multiple Choice